Feature Articles - Aging

 Many options available for choosing elder care

-Mary Gosche, Human Development Specialist, Cape Girardeau County & Southeast Region, University of Missouri Extension
+Mary Gosche, Human Development Specialist, Cape Girardeau County, University of Missouri Extension

 Choices for elder care:

 - Community services such as adult day care, Meals On Wheels and senior citizen centers will help to meet daily living needs so that a person can continue living at home or in a low-care facility.

 - Home care is nursing or attendant care in the home.